goshiphq/goship-cms/content/blog/freight-liability-vs-freight-insurance.md

 ---
-keywords: freight liability, freight insurance
+keywords: difference between freight insurance and freight liability, freight insurance and freight liability
 author: GoShip Admin
-title: "Freight Liability vs Freight Insurance: The Difference"
+title: "Freight Insurance vs Freight Liability: What's the Difference?"
 intro: >-
   No one ever wants to hear that their freight was damaged during the shipping process.
 Whenever you are shipping, you want to make sure that your shipment